• Skip to main content

 Instead of white onions, we are going to use a bunch of spring onions (green onions US).
 Thinly slice the light green and white parts.

-Making my Creamy Bacon, Chicken and Lettuce Dish
+Prep my Creamy Bacon, Chicken & Lettuce Ahead

 The lettuce, spring onions and bacon can be prepared in advance and stored in lidded or covered prep bowls in the fridge.
 If you’ve chosen to dice whole chicken breasts, this can also be done in advance.
 Just ensure you keep raw prepared meat in it’s own section within your fridge.